sblisesivdin/sblisesivdin.github.io/publications.md

 You can find accepted and submitted articles at the [recent studies](workbench.md).
 Corrigenda and errata are at the bottom of this page.
 You can post errors to sblisesivdin-AT-gmail.com.
 The articles are copyrighted (©) by the respective publishers.
 Please do not hesitate to contact to obtain author copies of the articles.

 ## Cites and h-index
-Cites:542, h-index:13 (from Web of Science as of January 2018).
+Cites:597, h-index:14 (from Web of Science as of October 2018).

 ## Books and Book Chapters

 2 S. B. Lisesivdin, B. Sarikavak-Lisesivdin, E. Ozbay “Chapter 15: The Effects of the Interaction of Transition Metals on the Electronic Properties of the Graphene Nanosheets and Nanoribbons” Graphene Science Handbook Vol.3, CRCPress, Taylor&Francis, (2016).

 1 E. L. Wolf, M. Medikonda, (Transl. eds: B. Sarikavak-Lisesivdin, S. B. Lisesivdin) “Nanoteknoloji Devrimini Anlamak” Nobel Yayınevi, (2014).

 ## SCI-Articles